 What GPA and SAT/ACT Scores Do I Need to Get Into Columbia?

-Columbia is an Ivy League, so you need an excellent GPA and SAT/ACT score.
+Columbia is an Ivy League school, so you need an excellent GPA and SAT/ACT score.
 Positive study habits and test preparation are a must.

 That said, don't despair if your grades don't quite match up with Columbia's expectations.
 Again, they consider applications holistically; if you can explain your grades, demonstrate growth, and impress with extracurriculars, you still have a chance.